himansig7/todo-agent-skillworld/tests/README.md

 Each demo uses the same tracing setup as the main application:
 - OpenAI Platform: Native tracing enabled
-- Arize Phoenix Cloud: Project names `todo-agent-test-basic` and `todo-agent-websearch-demo`
+- Arize Phoenix Cloud: Project names `todo-agent-test-basic` and `todo-agent-test-websearch`
 - W&B Weave: Individual tracking for each demo

 Check your tracing dashboards to see: